Validating Supplier Data Payloads with Pydantic Models Permalink to this section

 def parse_validation_error(err: ValidationError, raw_payload: dict) -> dict:

-"""Convert Pydantic errors into a structured quarantine record."""
+"""Convert a Pydantic ValidationError into a structured quarantine record."""

 return {